asciborek/fxplayer/README.md

 - [x] Fetching artist info from last.fm and displaying it.
 - [x] Display the current track album cover
 - [x] Removing tracks from playlist after track files being deleted

+## To do:
+- [ ] Finish last.fm authorization - currently the rest client is implemented, but not stored and UI for authorization is not implemented.
+- [ ] Implement scrobbling to last_fm
+- [ ] Love tracks on last.fm